ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 `bash`

-when you are finished to go back to your usual shell (if you weren’t already in bash) type:
+when you are finished, go back to your usual shell (if you weren’t already in bash) type:

 `exit`